 In recent years, she has been working on the nature of perceptual experiences, where she hopes to combine a philosophical investigation about the phenomenal character of experiences with a study of empirical results from the psychology.
 Her current project is to create an empirically informed philosophical account of standing states, especially of beliefs, and their relation to knowledge.

 Katalin Farkas was born and educated in Budapest, and after a few years of teaching at the Eotvos Lorand University, she joined CEU in the year 2000, when the Philosophy Department was founded.
 She was the head of the department between 2007 and 2010 and served as Provost and Academic Pro-Rector of CEU between 2010 and 2014.
-She had been a Junior Fellow at the Collegium Budapest, a visitor at the University of Sydney, The Center for Subjectivity Research in Copenhagen, the RSSS at the Australian National University in Canberra, and the holder of the Kerstin Hesselgren Visiting Chair at the University of Stockholm.
+She had been a Junior Fellow at the Collegium Budapest, a visitor at the University of Sydney, The Center for Subjectivity Research in Copenhagen, the RSSS at the Australian National University in Canberra, the holder of the Kerstin Hesselgren Visiting Chair at the University of Stockholm, and visiting bye-fellow in Newnham College Cambridge.
 In 2012, she was elected as a member of the Academia Europaea.

 A list of her works on Philpapers, with downloadable final drafts, can be found here

 She briefly lays out her philosophical views in an interview with 3AM magazine